 At Saint Vincent College the cost is kept at the lowest possible level consistent with a financially responsible operation.
-The payment of the College's bill is due before the beginning of classes each semester or session.
+The payment of the student's bill is due before the beginning of classes each semester or session.
 The student must obtain financial clearance from the Business Office indicating that satisfactory arrangements have been made for payment of financial obligations to the College.
 Students who do not receive this financial clearance will not be officially enrolled at the College.

-Students may not enroll for a successive semester until their accounts have been completely satisfied; and no diplomas, transcripts, or records will be issued until all financial obligations have been settled.
+Students may not enroll for a successive semester until their accounts have been completely satisfied; no diplomas, transcripts, or records will be issued until all financial obligations have been settled.

-On checks given in payment of tuition and other fees which are returned by the bank because of insufficient funds, the issuer of the check will be charged a service charge of \$25 plus 3 percent of the amount of the check.
+If checks returned by the bank are because of insufficient funds, the issuer of the check will be charged a service charge of \$25 plus 3 percent of the amount of the check.
 All checks must be drawn on a U.S. bank.
 The College reserves the right to change any of the fees whenever increasing costs may require such change.